-The recipe comes from the wonderful Cookery Corner, and I played with it a little.
 Halwas are very sweet, so they are meant to be eaten in small servings.
-This one would be good on its own or with some cream or plain icecream.
-Also, it would be fabulous on thick Turkish toast, or stirred through a plate of porridge.
+This one would be good on its own or, in a Western style, with some cream or plain icecream.
+Because it is very jam-like, it is also great on thick Turkish toast, or stirred through a plate of porridge.

 Prep time: 10 mins